The Mousetrap: Act I

 Act I opens with the murder of a woman named Maureen Lyon, played out in sound only.
 The action then moves to Monkswell Manor, recently converted to a guesthouse and run by a young couple, Mollie and Giles Ralston.
 While waiting for the guests to arrive, Mollie listens to a radio report about the Lyon murder, which notes that police are looking for a man in a dark overcoat, observed near the scene.

 Their four guests arrive.
 Christopher Wren is an unkempt, flighty young man.
 Giles reacts strongly to Wren with instant dislike and Mollie with instinctual trust.
 Mrs Boyle and Major Metcalf then arrive together in a taxi from the station.
 Mrs Boyle complains about many things; Metcalf is an amiable ex-military man.
 Miss Casewell, a mannish young woman, is the last of the booked guests to arrive, before an unexpected fifth party appears.
 Identifying himself in a foreign accent as Mr Paravicini, he tells the Ralstons his car has overturned in a snowdrift.
 He remarks that the snow has blocked the roads and that the denizens of the house are trapped.
 Uneasy about Paravicini's manner, Mollie nevertheless places him in the last remaining room.

 The next afternoon the guest house proves to be snowed in, and the residents are restless.
-Mollie answers the telephone to Superintendent Hogben of the Berkshire Police.
-Hogben tells her that he is dispatching Sergeant Trotter to the guest house, and that the Ralstons must listen carefully to what Trotter has to tell them.
+Mollie answers the telephone.
+Superintendent Hogben of the Berkshire Police tells her that he is dispatching Sergeant Trotter to the guest house, and that the Ralstons must listen carefully to what Trotter has to tell them.
 The Ralstons wonder what they could have done to garner police attention.

-Trotter appears at the door on a pair of skis and Major Metcalf discovers that the phone has stopped working.
+Trotter appears at the door on a pair of skis, and Major Metcalf discovers that the phone has stopped working.